-Continuous improvement of CSR activities through the PDCA cycle well as ecological.
+Continuous improvement of CSR activities through the PDCA cycle

 To fulfill its social responsibilities, MHI established the CSR Committee, chaired by the President, as well as a CSR Promotion Office, in October 2006.
-In April 2011, the CSR Promotion Office was renamed CSR Promotion Department thus newly establishing a Strategy Group and Promotion Group that would straeconomic and energy needs tegically and comprehensively conduct activities in the areas of prior compliance, environmental protection, human rights and labor relations.
+In April 2011, the CSR Promotion Office was renamed CSR Promotion Department thus newly establishing a Strategy Group and Promotion Group that would strategically and comprehensively conduct activities in the areas of prior compliance, environmental protection, human rights and labor relations.